 - Attend a bridge program with other students in STEM majors

 - Learn more about the bridge program here: LSAMP Summer Bridge Program

-- Receive up to a $1,000 stipend in your first year
+- Receive a stipend in your first year

 - Priority placement with a faculty mentor

 - Enhanced opportunities to join the SENR undergraduate Honors program

 - Faculty-mentored undergraduate research